jimasp/behave-vsc/README.md

 - There is currently a [bug](https://github.com/microsoft/vscode-extension-samples/issues/728) in vscode itself where a test will no longer play from within the editor window when you add spaces or autoformat a feature file.
 A workaround is to close the feature file and reopen it.

-- Test durations are taken from behave junit xml files, not actual execution time.
+- Individual test durations are taken from behave junit xml files, not actual execution time.

-- vscode always adds up test durations.
-For `runParallel` runs this means the parent test node reports a longer time than the test run actually took.

 ---